brake maintenance

 DIY vs. Pro Service Analysis

 Once you've confirmed a service is needed, the next question is whether to do it yourself or take it to a professional.
 There's no single right answer—it depends on your budget, time, and mechanical confidence.
-DIY can save money in the long run, but it has an initial cost in tools and a learning curve.
-Professional service offers expertise and peace of mind at a higher price.
+DIY can lower your long-term costs, but it requires upfront tool investment and a willingness to learn.
+If you value speed and reliability, a professional shop brings both—at a higher rate.

 This decision is especially important with modern hydraulic systems, which can be fantastic on the trail but are often a mixed bag for long-term maintenance and serviceability for the home mechanic.
 Here is a realistic comparison to help you decide.